 One last tip

 No matter which option you choose I highly recommend booking far in advance (especially in bigger cities like Tokyo or Osaka).
-There are over 20 million tourists coming to Japan in 2017 so if you don’t book early, someone else will.
+If you don’t book early, someone else will.